danielpoe/symfony-standard/README.md

  git push myname master

+_Deployment Pipeline Kickstart:_

 Then you have a new symfony project repository kickstarted, and you can setup the deployment pipeline for this:

- * Create a build job like explained above
+1 Create a build job like explained above

-Then prepare the system (vHost, Database etc) and create a install job like explained above:
+2 Then prepare the system (vHost, Database etc) and create a install job like explained above:

 	git clone https://github.com/danielpoe/symfony-easydeployworkflow
 	# do your adjustments on the deployment script (artifact location etc...)